mmorys/bedrock-server-manager/docs/PLUGIN_API.md

 -   **`bedrock-server-manager plugin disable <plugin_name>`**
     -   Disables the specified plugin (sets its value to `false` in `plugins.json`).
-    -   Example: `bedrock-server-manager plugin disable ServerLifecycleNotificationsPlugin`
+    -   Example: `bedrock-server-manager plugin disable server_lifecycle_notifications`

 Changes made via these CLI commands are immediately saved to `plugins.json`.
 The application will load or ignore plugins based on this configuration the next time it fully initializes its plugin system (typically on startup, of after reloading all plugins).